sunpoet/PDAL/doc/stages/readers.las.rst

   support for the decompressor being requested.
 The LazPerf decompressor doesn't support version 1 LAZ files or version 1.4 of LAS.
   [Default: "laszip"]

+_`validate`
+  Detect some violations of the LAS standard as points are read and report those violations as warnings.